How to increase revenue for your small business

 Consider these options:

-• Online marketplaces: platforms like Amazon, Etsy, or eBay give you access to established customer bases
+- Online marketplaces: Platforms like Amazon, Etsy, or eBay give you access to established customer bases

-• Partnerships: team up with complementary businesses to reach their customers
+- Partnerships: Team up with complementary businesses to reach their customers

-• Resellers or distributors: let others sell on your behalf in exchange for a margin
+- Resellers or distributors: Let others sell on your behalf in exchange for a margin

 Each channel has trade-offs.
 Marketplaces charge fees but bring traffic.
 Partnerships require relationship management.
-Distributors reduce your margin but expand your reach without extra work.
+Distributors reduce your margin but expand your reach.
+Start with one new channel and measure the results before expanding further.

 Expanding your range of products or services